Skip to main content

 58 Charities (December 2013) Home and Youth Affairs Bureau

-The Bureau has stated its stance to be: “The recommendations of the LRC Report on charities are relevant to the purviews of various Government bureaux and departments.
+The Bureau has stated that: “The recommendations of the LRC Report on charities are relevant to the purviews of various Government bureaux and departments.
 Since many recommendations in the LRC Report carry significant implications on charities in Hong Kong in terms of their definition and operation, the Government needs to consider the recommendations thoroughly and carefully.
 The Bureau has been tasked to co-ordinate inputs from relevant bureaux and departments in formulating a response to LRCs recommendations.
 In following up the co-ordination, the Bureau has taken into account the improvement measures recommended in the Director of Audit’s Report No 68 (Audit Report) as well as in the Public Accounts Committee Reports No 68 and 68A (PAC Reports), with a view to formulating a response.

 With reference to the recommendations in the LRC Report, the Audit Report as well as the PAC Reports, the Government introduced and implemented a series of administrative measures relating to charitable fund-raising activities in 2018 and 2019 with a view to optimising the monitoring and supportive work relating to charitable fund-raising activities.
 The Government will continue to keep in view the need for legislative amendments as appropriate.

-59 Adverse possession (October 2014) Development Bureau Government response
+59 Adverse possession (October 2014) Development Bureau

 (June 2021)